benjamin-asr/benjamin-asr.github.io/docs/enn.md

 ## ENN Sample Link

-In sample link tab all sample cepstrums are ploted in images.
+In sample link tab all true sample cepstrums are ploted in images.
 In this way you can find out why training for a word has large loss and not reaches the target loss.
 By using direction arrow keys you can select then play the wave related to each sample.
 Also change the word to see its samples.
 (Train procedure is not stopped while sample link is active)

 ![sampleLink](../img/enn_sample_link.png)

-## ENN Command Line Options

-* `-u`: Set UI mode, to see the samples' image created from binary array.
-* `-t`: Set Test mode
-* `-f`: Testing reading file to create a dataset
-* `-l`: Followed by a number to set learning rate for training neural network. e.g:

-        enn.exe -l 0.001

-* `-w`: Followed by a string to set the word you want to train.
-By using this option, training will be done only on the specified word.

-        enn.exe -w sierra
+## Wrong

+In training procedure, some samples couldn't be learned, they will be stored in `Models/Wrong` directory.
+For each model there is a relevant `.wrong` file that is filled by all failed samples.
+In the same way as `Sample Link` you can watch wrong detected sample cepstrums and here relevant recorded wave.
+The label for each sample is shown in right bottom corner of its cepstrum.